-Asset Underweight Neutral Overv veight Equities We remain modestly overweight on global equities.
+Asset Underweight Neutral Overweight Equities We remain modestly overweight on global equities.
 With central bank easing and expansion in valuation multiples largely behind us, we expect a growth uptick to take over as a key support.
 Valuations still look reasonable.
 An uptick in global manufacturing and trade activity favors a tactical tilt into more cyclical exposures, including EM and Japanese equities.
 Credit We maintain a modest overweight in global credit.
 The income potential of EM debt - particularly local-currency - looks especially attractive.
 With the growth uptick picking up the baton in supporting risk assets, we maintain our overweight view on global high yield after the asset class has cheapened.
 We see global investment grade debt as less attractive due to rich valuations.
 Government bonds We are overall neutral on global rates.
 Major central banks are likely to keep policy mostly on hold in the near term, even as growth and inflation firm somewhat.
 This tilts risks toward a steepening of the yield curve.
 We prefer shorter maturities in U.S. Treasuries.
 We like TIPS as we still see rising U.S. wage pressures and potential for supply shocks that could firm inflation beyond expectations.
-Cash We maintain our neutral position on support our view on government bon We also see cash as a robust buffer a triggered by a negative supply shock ds.
-This is in line wit gainst risks around h our modest tilt to regime shifts, espec risk in portfolios. cially those
+Cash We maintain our neutral position on o support our view on government bond We also see cash as a robust buffer a ds.
+This is in line wit h our modest tilt to risk in portfolios.